skaji/mi6/README.md

 App::Mi6 is a minimal authoring tool for Perl6.
 Features are:

-  * Create minimal distribution skelton for Perl6
+  * Create minimal distribution skeleton for Perl6

-  * Auto generate README.md from lib/Main/Module.pm6's pod
+  * Generate README.md from lib/Main/Module.pm6's pod

   * Run tests by `mi6 test`